Journey to Aquarius and the Romanovs

 Kirillo-Belozersky monastery (~ 560 km. from Veliky Ustyug)

-- Saint Kirill was a disciple of Saint Sergius of Radonezh (1314 – 1392), a spiritual leader and monastic reformer of medieval Russia (see Day 1).
+As it was said above, this monastery was established in the end of 14th century by Saint Kirill of White Lake who had spiritual guidance.- Saint Kirill was a disciple of Saint Sergius of Radonezh (1314 – 1392), a spiritual leader and monastic reformer of medieval Russia (see Day 1).
 In the 16th century, the monastery was the second richest landowner in Russia, after its model, the Trinity Lavra near Moscow.
 Ivan the Terrible had his own section in the monastery and planned to take monastic vows here after retirement.
 The Tsar visited the monastery on several occasions.

 - The monastery was always favored by the Russian monarchs.
 The vast walled area of the monastery has 11 churches, most of them dating to the 16th century.